Recreation Centre Activation Project

 - Encouraging free use of the table tennis table during staffed hours and; making the shower facilities available for a small fee.

 With initial community consultation complete, the Lyttelton Recreation Centre Activation Team is now working to develop a self-sustaining model.
 To this end, it is working with Council on how management of the facility might sit within community hands.
 It has also reached out to other local community spaces and local commercial parties to explore how and where community needs can best be served using local assets.

 The Recreation Centre spaces can be booked at Lyttelton library or through the Council (CCC) call centre (03) 941 8999

 Utilisation of space: squash courts, fitness gym:

-The Centre is made up of four bookable spaces: the basketball court, Trinity Hall, mezzanine and the squash courts (there are two).
+The Centre is made up of four bookable spaces: the basketball court, Trinity Hall, mezzanine and a squash court.

 Get in touch:

 - Bookings & Enquiries: The Recreation Centre spaces can be booked at Lyttelton library or through the Council (CCC) call centre (03) 941 8999

 - Survey Results: click here